Alcoholic liver disease

 An alcohol rehabilitation program or counseling may be necessary to break the alcohol addiction.
 Vitamins, especially B-complex and folic acid, can help reverse malnutrition.

-If cirrhosis develops, you will need to manage the complications of cirrhosis.
-You may need a liver transplant.
+If cirrhosis develops, you may need to manage the complications of cirrhosis.
+You may need a liver transplant if there has been a lot of liver damage.

 Calling your health care provider